 Dried apple core scanned with Epson scanner.

-- Must an organic object or objects that will fit on the Epson scanner bed (9″ x 12″ size) that convey a strong sense of texture.
+Must use an organic object or objects that will fit on the Epson scanner bed (8 1/2″ x 11″ size) which will convey a strong sense of texture and value.

 What Will Be Submitted for a Grade

 brian.payne(Replace this parenthesis with the @ sign)yukonps.com) Completed drawing